robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

   - and you may choose to connect to the same or different Cach&eacute; or IRIS namespaces from each MicroService

-# Ensure the Cach&eacute; or IRIS C Callin Service is Enabled
+# Ensure the C Callin Service is Enabled

 QEWD uses the [*mg-dbx*](https://github.com/chrisemunt/mg-dbx) module to integrate with Cach&eacute; and IRIS, and *mg-dbx* requires the